mzteepowell/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach is a non-mutator that only loops through the array.
+.forMap returns a new array and can change data in the new array

 2. Explain the difference between a callback and a higher order function.
+    A callback function is a function that is passed as an argument into the function that will invoke that function.
+A higher order function receives and invokes the callback function.
 3. What is closure?
+A closure is a function that has access to references outside its scope.

 4. Describe the four rules of the 'this' keyword.
+    1. The "this" keyword binds to Window by default if no other rules apply unless you are in 'strict mode', otherwise it will return undefine.
+An example of window binding is using undeclared variables.
+    2. Implicit Binding is when functions are declared within objects.
+Function invocations outside of the object are made by reference.
+Binds left of the dot when function is invoked.
+    3. Explicit Binding is when functions are declared outside of objects and invoked with .call, .apply, or .bind with passed arguments.
+    4. New Binding points to objects created from constructors

 5. Why do we need super() in an extended class?
+    You need super() to inherit attributes of the parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.